digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. figure:: img/media-card-header.png

-   thumb turns 'up' as soon as mandatory fields are completed.

-It shows the original filename and audio format of the file (as displayed in the computer file browser).
+The original filename and audio format of the file (as displayed in the computer file browser).

 File metadata
 -------------

 .. figure:: img/media-card-metadata.png

-It show the information found in the metadata container of the file (as displayed on most audio players).
+The information found in the metadata container of the file (as displayed on most audio players).

 Mandatory information